ceruulean/zdog-scope/public/doc_api.md

 `.reviveTree(JSONstring)`

-If the constructor was called with an empty argument, you can you this to revive JSON into a Ztree.
+If the constructor was called with an empty argument, use this to revive JSON into a Ztree.

 ```
 let reader = new Zdogger.Reader()